Filing for Bankruptcy in Wembley, Alberta

 - Receiving harassing collection letters or phone calls?

 - Stressed out due to financial problems?

 If this sounds like you and you are experiencing some or all of the above, contact us today.

 A consumer proposal allows you to make arrangements to pay some or all of your unsecured debts through monthly payments over a specified period of time (up to a maximum of 5 years).

 Depending on how much debt you’ve accumulated, you may have the option to contact your creditors directly and discuss a lower interest rate or a repayment schedule that suits your situation.

-Those who are met with financial problems often think that declaring bankruptcy is their only option.
+The first thought people have when encountering financial difficulty is filing for bankruptcy.
 However, there are many solutions that may be better suited to your particular financial situation.
 We'll work together to create a plan that works best for you.